Complete 2026 GuideUpdated Monthly

 JT

-Written by Japan Travel Expert
+Prepared by Japan Travel Guide

 Cherry blossoms at a traditional Japanese temple in Kyoto during peak bloom in April